Who are we?

 You may contact the credit reporting body to advise them that you believe that you may have been a victim of fraud.
 For a period of 21 days after the credit reporting body receives your notification the credit reporting body must not use or disclose that credit information.
 You can contact any of the following credit reporting bodies for more information:

-From time to time we may use your personal information to provide you with current information about mortgage loans, special offers you may find of interest, changes to our organisation, or new products or services being offered by us or any company with whom we are associated.
+From time to time we may use your personal information to provide you with current information about finance, offers you may find of interest, changes to our organisation, or new products or services being offered by us or any company with whom we are associated.

-If you do not wish to receive marketing information, you may at any time decline to receive such information by contacting our offices by telephoning (02) 8116 1046 or by writing to us at [email protected] If the direct marketing is by email you may also use the unsubscribe function – click here .
+If you do not wish to receive marketing information, you may at any time decline to receive such information by telephoning us on 02 8116 1000 or by writing to us at [email protected] If the direct marketing is by email you may also use the unsubscribe function.
 We will not charge you for giving effect to your request and will take all reasonable steps to meet your request at the earliest possible opportunity.

-It is important to our relationship that the personal information we hold about you is accurate and up to date.
-During the course of our relationship with you we will ask you to inform us if any of your personal information has changed.
+It is important to us that the personal information we hold about you is accurate and up to date.
+During the course of our relationship with you we may ask you to inform us if any of your personal information has changed.

 Depending on the type of request that you make we may respond to your request immediately, otherwise we usually respond to you within seven days of receiving your request.
 We may need to contact other entities to properly investigate your request.

-An explanation will be provided to you, if we deny you access to the personal or credit information we hold about you.
+An explanation will be provided to you, if we deny you access to the personal or credit-related information we hold about you.

 We may need to consult with other finance providers or credit reporting bodies or entities as part of our investigation.

-If we refuse to correct personal or credit information we will provide you with our reasons for not correcting the information.
+If we refuse to correct personal or credit-related information we will provide you with our reasons for not correcting the information.

 We will only collect sensitive information about you with your consent.
-Sensitive information is information relating to your racial or ethnic origin, political persuasion, memberships in trade or professional association or trade unions, sexual preferences, criminal record, or health.
+Sensitive information is personal information that includes information relating to your racial or ethnic origin, political persuasion, memberships in trade or professional associations or trade unions, sexual preferences, criminal record, or health.

-We will take reasonable steps to protect your personal information by storing it in a secure environment,.
+We will take a range of measures and reasonable steps to protect your personal information.
+Your personal information will always be stored in a secure environment.
 We may store your personal information in paper and electronic form.
 We will also take reasonable steps to protect any personal information from misuse, loss and unauthorised access, modification or disclosure.

 If you are dissatisfied with how we have dealt with your personal information, or you have a complaint about our compliance with the Privacy Act and the Credit Reporting Code, you may contact our complaints officer at [email protected]

 We will acknowledge your complaint within seven days.
 We will provide you with a decision on your complaint within 30 days.

-If you are dissatisfied with the response of our complaints officer you may make a complaint to our External Dispute Resolution Scheme, Credit and Investment Ombudsman Pty Ltd which can be contacted on 1800 138 422 or the Privacy Commissioner which can be contacted on either www.oaic.gov.au or 1300 363 992.
+If you are dissatisfied with the response of our complaints officer you may make a complaint to the Australian Financial Complaints Authority which can be contacted on 1800 931 678 or the Privacy Commissioner which can be contacted on either www.oaic.gov.au or 1300 363 992.

-You may request further information about the way we manage your personal or credit information by contacting us.
+You may request further information about the way we manage your personal or credit-related information by contacting us.

 We are constantly reviewing all of our policies and attempt to keep up to date with market expectations.
 Technology is constantly changing, as is the law and market place practices.